Here is something you don’t expect to hear people say, “If you file bankruptcy your life will get better.”

 It’s the Beginning of the Next Chapter.

 I’ve been helping people with tough debt problems since 1994.
-In all those years I can count on one hand the number of people that played the system.
-All the other thousands and thousands of people that filed bankruptcy, needed to in order to restart their lives.
+In all those years, I can count on one hand the number of people that played the system—all the other thousands and thousands of people who filed bankruptcy needed to restart their lives.

 Would you rather be poked in the eye with a sharp stick instead of filing bankruptcy?
 How about lose the love of your life?
 There are lots of things that are worse.

 Let’s look at what filing bankruptcy actually means.
-It means you are seeking the legal protection afford to you under the law so that you can get a second chance and a fresh start.
-It is a road from an impossible financial past to better financial future so you can financially protect your family better and move forward with your life.
+First, it means you are seeking the legal protection afforded to you under the law so that you can get a second chance and a fresh start.
+Second, it is a road from an impossible financial past to a better financial future so you can financially protect your family better and move forward with your life.

 Popular Bankruptcy Myths

 - I Can’t File Bankruptcy.
-I Have to Repay My Creditors: There is nothing about bankruptcy that prevents you from repaying your creditors as you can afford to if that’s your wish.
-But I think you may discover, as I did, that after bankruptcy your creditors don’t know what to do with your payments anymore.
-If that’s what you want to do, give it a shot. but at least you won’t be getting collection calls, hiding from creditors, worried about getting sued, fearing a wage garnishment, or getting a judgment against you.
+I Have to Repay My Creditors: Nothing about bankruptcy prevents you from repaying your creditors as you can afford to if that’s your wish.
+But I think you may discover, as I did, that after bankruptcy, your creditors don’t know what to do with your payments anymore.
+If that’s what you want to do, give it a shot.
+But at least you won’t be getting collection calls, hiding from creditors, worried about getting sued, fearing a wage garnishment, or getting a judgment against you.
 All that went away with your bankruptcy.

 - Bankruptcy is Immoral: No it’s not.
 See Is Bankruptcy Sinful and Bad or Right and Moral?
 An Examination